SAN JOSÉ STATE UNIVERSITY

 The major items of trade were:

-The pinnacle of Hansa power came in the 1360's when the Hansa organized an army and navy which in 1386 defeated those of Danish king Valdemar IV.
-At its peak the Hansa included about one hundred cities, not all of them German.
+The pinnacle of Hansa power came in the 1360's when the Hansa organized an army and navy which in 1386 defeated those of the Danish king, Valdemar IV, in a war that lasted ten years.
+At its peak the Hansa included about two hundred cities, not all of them German.
 But by the 1400's the Hansa's power declined dramataically due to political disunity within the Hansa and competition from Dutch merchants for the Baltic trade.
 The representatives of the Hansa met for the last time in 1669.